 These guys were great.
 It was part of a series of 3 new pictures for new June issue Bazaar.
 Alice Temperley and her gang, Michael and Emily Eavis and Charles Hazelwood at Glastonbury Abbey.
 What’s interesting is that I covered each shoot on digital and 10 x8 inch negative… 3 sheets of film on each….

-Last night there was talk about experience and place; interaction and belonging.
-The idea that what we do in a place begins to shape it… or at least our perception thereof.
-I chased this picture down from the hard drive that I remember well; my son Jo making that stretch of Essex North Sea …all…
+Last night there was talk about experience and place, interaction and belonging; the idea that what we do in a place begins to shape it… or at least our perception thereof.
+This picture from the hard drive I remember well; my son Joe making that stretch of Essex North Sea …all his.

 Boy… so close to ordering this one up from Grieger as a 2 metre print.
 Get the magnifier on it and it’s all swoops, dips and dives.
 Seems to work well with James Brown particularly.
 Nature got the funk